-Any pregnant graduate student may request a Pregnancy Leave of Absence in order to suspend her student enrollment around the time of the birth.
-Alternatively, she may choose to remain enrolled and to request a Childbirth Accommodation (see GAP 5.9, Pregnancy, Childbirth and Adoption).
+Any pregnant graduate student may request a Pregnancy Leave of Absence in order to suspend their student enrollment around the time of the birth.
+Alternatively, a student may choose to remain enrolled and to request a Childbirth Accommodation (see GAP 5.9 Pregnancy, Childbirth, Adoption, and Lactation).

 Non-birth parents may request a Parental Leave of Absence.
-Non-birth parents include:
+The term "non-birth parent" as used in this policy include:

 Any matriculated pregnant student requesting a Pregnancy Leave of Absence will automatically be approved for a leave period of four quarters (12 months).
 Students may choose to return to enrolled status before the Pregnancy leave period expires by filing the Returning Graduate Student Request to Register Form.

 Non-birth parents who request a Parental Leave of Absence will automatically be approved for a leave period of one academic quarter.

 Extension of Candidacy